2021 Scouting for Food Results

 Spread the Word

-Then, Scouts return the following week to collect the donations, sort through to eliminate expired food, and donate the good stuff to your local food pantry.
+Then, Scouts return the following week to collect the donations, sort through to eliminate expired food, and donate the good stuff to your local food pantry!

-During this process, Scout units should track:
+During this process, Scout units should track and report:

 - Number of registered and non-registered youth and adults volunteering, and for how many hours;